SIGNATURE NEWBORN SESSION PREP GUIDE

 How long does a newborn photography session last?

 Newborn sessions usually last around 4 hours, although on occasion, if baby is very unsettled or particularly hungry, your session may last a little longer.
 Sessions last this long to allow plenty of time for your baby to feed and settle and for me to adapt the session to their needs on the day.
-We do not rush newborn session!
+We do not rush newborn sessions!
 So sit back and relax and let me do the baby whispering!

 What should I bring to the session?